Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/00_intro.md

 that control _how_ your workflow should run.

-This script will be intermittently used in the following lessons to control the use of Docker containers, how much resources (e.g. CPUs) should be used, and reporting of the workflow after it has finished running.
+This script will be intermittently used in the following lessons to control the use of Singularity containers, how much resources (e.g. CPUs) should be used, and reporting of the workflow after it has finished running.